earlgreyhot1701D/write-of-access/README.md

 ## 🙋‍♀️ About This Project

 This is a civic-tech prototype by a public servant exploring real-world AI integration in courts.
 No sensitive data is used.
 Sample forms are public, and outputs are simulated.

+## 🤝 Acknowledgements

+This project was prototyped using OpenAI’s ChatGPT, which served as the sixth person off the bench — helping with Python scripting, AWS Textract integration, architecture planning, and documentation support.
+All judgment calls, design decisions, and final outputs were authored and validated by the project owner.